wp-plugins/bracketpress/readme.txt

 * First public release
 * Completed initial development
 == Upgrade Notice ==

-= 1.4.1 =
-* minor update to resolve some reported issues with IE

 = 1.4.0 =
 * Critical update for 2013: the region order and final 4 matchup has been changed from 2012.
 Please update now!